gmargo11/Cheetah-Software/README.md

 ./user/MIT_Controller/mit_ctrl m s
 ```

+Parameters are loaded by the simulator from `config/mc-mit-ctrl-user-parameters.yaml`.
+Initial state is specified in Simulation.cpp (lines 92...150).

 TODO:
 - ffmpeg pipeline to download headless sim results
 - Demonstrate hardcoded forward walk in sim